therealyubraj/TicTacToe_AIEvent/README.md

 # TicTacToe_AIEvent

-Tic tac toe AI with simple algorithm
+Tic tac toe AI with plain Monte Carlo algorithm

 Algorithm:
 Get all the possible states from this state <br>